Local’s Guide for the Best Winter Activities in Montana

 Go Cross-Country Skiing

 If downhill skiing isn’t your thing, you might want to try cross-country skiing.
-There are several rec areas in Montana that are just for cross-country skiers and are groomed daily.
+There are several recreation areas in Montana that are just for cross-country skiers and are groomed daily.

 With so many open plains and valleys, Montana is an excellent location to go snowmobiling.
 You can even take a guided snowmobiling tour through Yellowstone National Park to get a view of the park in the winter and without all the summer crowds.